FLSA Frequently Asked Questions

 For some non-exempt academic and non-academic staff, an adjusted work schedule is permissible to accommodate peak work times and other workload demands.

 This must be pre-approved by your manager and occur within the established workweek.
-For instance, if you were to come in early or stay late one day during the week (Monday-Sunday), with your manager's approval, you might agree to come in late or leave early another day during that same week to ensure that your daily hours do not exceed 7.5 hours and your weekly hours does not exceed 37.5.
+For instance, if you were to come in early or stay late one day during the week (Monday-Sunday), with your manager's approval, you might agree to come in late or leave early another day during that same week to ensure that your weekly hours do not exceed 37.5.Please refer to your collective bargaining agreement if you are a represented employee.

 Where can I receive more training and support?